-Being one of the two Directors of the UNHSHARPP production of The Vagina Monologues is an amazing experience.
+Being a Co-Director of the UNHSHARPP, student production of TVM is an amazing experience!

 The Vagina Monologues dives into the mystery,

 Performed and directed by UNH students.
 MUB Strafford Room